wp-plugins/wp-conversion-by-rightune/readme.txt

 Tested up to: 3.7
 Stable tag: 1.0

 Improve your visitor​'s engagement & conversion rate by playing personalized background music.
-Used by 1000 websites.
 Measurable, proven, quick results.​

 == Description ==

 Play to your visitor​'s emotion and convert them into loyal customers by playing relevant, customized background music.This ambiance adds a deep emotional dimension to your site's content and directly impacts user behavior, increases staying time, loyalty and revenue. ​We take the widely-accepted concept of in-store music used and leverage it for the online world.
 Up to 20% increase in conversions.
 Key features:
 ♪ You set the desired mood on your website and your business goal and we'll customize play lists just for you.
 ♪ We learn what play lists perform best for your website and enhance them on a daily basis.